 Outwith academia I have supported various creative projects and have worked for and contributed to the development of various arts organisations in a freelance capacity, including TRACS (Traditional Arts and Culture Scotland) and its associated networks, working directly with artists, with the public and at a strategic level.
 During my time here I organised a national conference on Intangible Cultural Heritage (ICH) in partnership with BEMIS Scotland in 2016 as part of Scotland’s Year of History, Heritage and Archaeology.
 Working as an ethnologist, I am a director of Local Voices CIC, an ethnological community enterprise that works with different social groups in communities across the country to collectively explore, document and promote aspects of local language, dialect, song, story, music and memory.
 In 2018 Local Voices ran creative workshops for international research students at the SIEF International Summer School in partnership with the Elphinstone Institute in Portsoy.
 I also work with the The Shieling Project, a social enterprise leading in heritage and sustainability education bringing the ‘folk school’ approach from Scandinavia to the Scottish Highlands.
 I contributed an article to the magazine Reforesting Scotland on this place-based approach in education.

-In 2017 I was elected as assistant director for the Scottish Centre for Geopoetics and the editorial board of the centre’s journal, Stravaig.
+In 2017 I became assistant director for the Scottish Centre for Geopoetics and the editorial board of the centre’s journal, Stravaig.
 In 2018 I organised the first Highland event in partnership with Moniack Mhor, Scotland’ Creative Writing Centre, and the Abriachan Forest Trust celebrating 20 years of community ownership.
 I was also invited to give the Annual Tony McManus Geopoetics Lecture in Leith in November 2018.

 I am passionate about supporting Scots and Gàidhlig.
 I have produced shows in the Scots language for TradFest Edinburgh | Dùn Èideann and have performed Scots song as part of events at the Scottish International Storytelling Festival.
 I am a Gaelic learner, currently studying on the Cert HE An Cùrsa Comais at Sabhal Mòr Ostaig.